i40-Tools/SemCPS/README.md

 ```
 Please note:
 ```
-uri:path refers to Heterogeneity path
+uri:path refers to the path of the Heterogeneity files
 uri:URI refers to the ontology path
-Negative rules true to user orignal. false to use emulation.
+Negative rules true to user original. false to use emulation.
 ```

-Just give path of AML heterogenity and folders will be created automatically.
+Just give path of for the AML heterogenity and folders will be created automatically.

 Then you can add GoldStandard and training data.